SergeiNikolenko/PILOT/README.md

 ```

 ## PDBQT files for docking
-Create the pdbqt files for the test complexes
+Create the pdbqt files for the test complexes.

 Activate the mgltools environment
 ```bash
 conda activate mgltools